docker/docs/compose/compose-file/compose-versioning.md

 - Version 1, the legacy format.
 This is specified by omitting a `version` key at the root of the YAML.

 - Version 2.x.
-This is specified with a `version: '2'` or `version: '2.1'` entry at the root of the YAML.
+This is specified with a `version: '2'` or `version: '2.1'`, etc., entry at the root of the YAML.

 - Version 3.x, the latest and recommended version, designed to be cross-compatible between Compose and the Docker Engine's